qzhang41/qzhang41.github.io/_pages/Team Members.md

 <img src="https://qzhang41.github.io/images/ruocheng.jpeg" width="150" height="180">

 **Ruocheng Yin** is curenntly a Ph.D. student in Electrical Engineering at the University of Texas at San Antonio.
+He earned his B.S. and M.S. from Iowa State University.
 His research focuses on smart grids and power system cybersecurity